 - 201.3.5 Coarse aggregate shall conform to Standard Specifications for Concrete Aggregates, ANSI/ASTM C33, except as to graduation.
-The maximum size aggregate to be used in structures six inches thick and under shall be three-quarters inch; in structures from six inches to ten inches thick, the maximum size of aggregate shall be one and one-half inches.
+The maximum size aggregate to be used in structures 6" thick and under shall be 3/4"; in structures from 6" to 10" thick, the maximum size of aggregate shall be 1-1/2".
 If required, the Contractor shall furnish test certificates showing the aggregates meet the above requirements. - 201.3.6 In case the concrete resulting from the mixture of the aggregates is not of a workable character or does not make the proper finished surface, the Engineer may require a different grading in order to secure the desired results, or they may allow the use of inert admixtures to correct deficiencies, upon proper showing that such use will not materially lower the strength or increase the permeability of the concrete.